 Belgian Frites – the best in the world

 In the UK we call french fries ‘chips’.
-Whatever the origin of the name, I think the fries you get in Belgium are superior to all.
+Whatever the origin of the different names, I think the fries you get in Belgium are superior to all.

 Dutch French Fries

-These were a great and tasty snack but in my opinion, they still did not compete with the Belgium chips or Belgium fries you can get in any city in Belgium.
-Served with Belgian mayo they are just the business.
+Dutch chips are a great and tasty snack but in my opinion, they still do not compete with the Belgium chips or Belgium fries you can get in any city in Belgium.
+Served with Belgian mayo they are just fantastic.

 I used to drive miles out of my way, on the way to the ferry to the UK in Dunkirk, for one reason – to eat a steak and Belgian chips at Restaurant Terminus on the French/ Belgian border.
-This place served the best frites in Belgium that I have ever tasted (and also the best steak).
+This place serves the best frites in Belgium that I have ever tasted (and also the best steak)!

 I do not know how they cook their frites there, but they are exceptional (I used to go there at least twice a year for 25 + years).
-I literally would drive about 45 minutes out of my way to go there.
+We would literally drive about 45 minutes out of our way to go there.